vmware/ansible-vsphere-gos-validation/autoinstall/README.md

 3. For RHEL or RHEL-like varieties 8.x or later unattend auto-install, please use files under RHEL/8.
 4. For SLES 15 SP3 or later unattend auto-install, please use files under SLE/15/SP3/SLES or SLE/15/SP3/SLES_Minimal.
 5. For SLED 15 SP3 unattend auto-install, please use SLE/15/SP3/SLED/autoinst.xml.
-6. For SLED 15 SP4 unattend auto-install, please use SLE/15/SP4/SLED/autoinst.xml.
+6. For SLED 15 SP4 or later unattend auto-install, please use SLE/15/SP4/SLED/autoinst.xml.
 7. For Windows 10, or Windows 11 with TPM device unattend auto-install, please use files under Windows/win10.
 8. For Windows 11 without TPM device unattend auto-install, please use files under Windows/win11 to bypass TPM check during installation.
 9. For Windows Server LTSC unattend auto-install, please use files under Windows/win_server.